Konnichy/SmartThings-Groovy/README.md

 This installs the binary in `/usr/local/bin/` by default.
 You may want to change this path in the `Makefile` before running `make install`.

-Specific parameters you *have* to change are located in `hostapd_mon.service`.
+Specific parameters you **have** to change are located in `hostapd_mon.service`.
 You'll have to adapt the two command-line arguments provided to `hostapd_mon`.
-The first one is path to the UNIX socket created by your instance of `hostapd`.
+The first one is path to the UNIX socket created by your instance of hostapd.
 The second one is the destination URL of events.
 Change the default hostname by your SmartThings hub hostname or IP address.
 Keep the protocol, port and path as they are.

 ### On the SmartThings side